-If you have the need for manufactured metal parts and are using or considering die casting for your parts manufacture, you may be wondering if and when metal stamping is appropriate for your needs.
-To determine this, it will help to know about both of these metal-part forming processes and how they are typically used, with the advantages and disadvantages of each.
+If you need manufactured metal parts, you may be wondering if and when metal stamping is appropriate for your needs.
+To determine this, it will help to know about both of these metal-part forming processes and how they are typically used, with the advantages and disadvantages.

 Metal Forming Processes Explained